-Lori Loughlin Fired From Hallmark/Netflix in Wake of College Bribery Case
+Lori Loughlin Pleads Not Guilty in College Bribery Case

 Former soap opera actress and other Hollywood elite indicted.

-Updated March 14: Soaps.com has learned that Lori Loughlin has been fired from all of her shows at the Hallmark Channel, as well as from Netflix for Fuller House.
+Back on March 14, Soaps.com learned that Lori Loughlin has been fired from all of her shows at the Hallmark Channel, as well as from Netflix for Fuller House.
 TVLine has obtained a statement from Hallmark stating, “We are saddened by the recent news surrounding the college admissions allegations.
 We are no longer working with Lori Loughlin and have stopped development of all productions that air on the Crown Media Family Network channels involving Lori Loughlin including Garage Sale Mysteries, an independent third party production.”

 On March 12, we reported that Lori Loughlin, who played Jody on Edge of Night, has been named alongside her husband, designer Mossimo Giannulli, fellow television and film star Felicity Huffman (Desperate Housewives), and dozens more in a scam to help their children get into the colleges of their choice.
 Huffman’s husband William H. Macy (Shameless) has not been indicted.
 The scam allegedly involved bribing college entrance-exam administrators to allow cheating on the tests such as the SAT/ACTs, and have university athletic coaches designate certain applicants as athletic recruits for the school, regardless if the applicant was an athlete.
 The money for the payments allegedly was funneled through a fake non-profit charity foundation set up by William Rick Singer according to TMZ.
 Parents are accused of paying anywhere from $200,000 to $400,000 dollars for his services, some going as high as $6.5 million.
 A total of $25 million in bribes and payments were discovered by the investigators as part of the indictment, which came down from the United States Attorney for the District of Massachusetts according to TVLine.
 A live conference was also recently held on the matter by the US Attorney’s Office.